mpaulweeks/bookmarks-jekyll/_posts/2018-06-23-ping-pong-animation-hero-theme.md

 >
 > Peco: A little.

 We learn later on in episode 10 that Smile came up with this song when they were children, as a theme song for the Peco's hero persona.
-Peco has forgetton the tune completely, mirroring how he's lost sight of what makes him good at Ping Pong i.e. what makes him the hero.
+Peco has forgotton the tune completely, mirroring how he's lost sight of what makes him good at ping pong i.e. what makes him the hero.

 ![](images/ping-pong/e10_hero_song.png)

 The reinforcement of the motif comes during Smile's tournament match vs Kong Wenge in episode 3.
 At this point, Koizumi has convinced Smile to start practicing and has begun cultivating Smile's competitive edge.

-Using an unfamiliar paddle, Smile starts of his match with Konge at a big disadvantage and quickly loses the first game.
+Using an unfamiliar paddle, Smile starts his match with Konge at a big disadvantage and quickly loses the first game.
 However, Smile doesn't appear upset, nor is his coach Koizumi worried.
 As Smile starts to make his comeback, we hear him humming the same tune from episode 1.
-He is focused, he is trying, and he's having fun.
+He is focused, he is trying, and he is having fun.

 <video file="e03_humming.mp4"></video>